 We welcome all who enjoy messing about in traditional small craft and invite you join our Yahoo Group, check our calendar for future events, and visit our photos pages to see snapshots of previous messabouts and other group activities.
 Please contact us with any questions, or if you would like to join us.

-Two TSCA-Puget Sound events are planned for March, the Bowman Bay messabout, and the South Sound (Hartstine Island) mini-cruise.
 For a complete schedule of TSCA-Puget Sound Messabouts and links to other events of interest, please see our Calendar page

 March 13-15 — South Sound Mini-Cruise Hartstine island.